crabnebula-dev/tauri-fuzz/docs/src/diary.md

   - even when adding the executable to `harness`, it is removed by `libafl_frida` to avoid the stalker from analyzing its own code and get recursion
     - this is annoying with rust where you usually use static libraries so you get one big executable
     - a solution would be to make LibAFL a dynamic lib
-      - with a quick try without perservering we get some link errors
+    - with a quick try without persevering we get some link errors
       - this is not a mess I want to invest time in currently
     - another solution would be to be able to give exact memory ranges that we want frida stalker to work on
       - currently the precision is per `Module`